FiveDirections/OpTC-data/ecar.md

 objectID string - UUID of the Object in event
 object	ObjectType
 action	ActionType
-processID	string - UUID of process performing action
+actorID	string - UUID of entity performing the action, generally a process or host
 pid	int - process ID
 tid	int - thread ID
-username	string - Username
-properties	map of strings - key : value of fields
+principal	string - user entity performing the action, sometimes for whom the actor is performing an action on behalf of properties	map of strings - key : value of fields

 ### Model Semantics

-* a PID, TID, or PPID of -1 generally means that information is not available
+* PID, TID, or PPID of -1 generally means that information is not available
-* a PID of 0 and a ProcessID of "00000000-0000-0000-0000-000000000000" also indicates that those details are not available
+* PID of 0 and a ProcessID of "00000000-0000-0000-0000-000000000000" also indicates that those details are not available
-* when process details are present, and "image_path" entry in Event.properties will also typically be present
+* When process details are present, an "image_path" entry in Event.properties will also typically be present

 ## Example eCAR Object
 ```